Prenuptial Agreements in North Carolina

 Complete and Truthful Disclosure of Property Owned and Any Related Congruencies

-In this case, in North Carolina, there are no secrets between the parties, and each one of them must divulge completely and honestly all the assets, liabilities, debts and any other types of financial consideration possibly incurring in case of entering into the prenuptial agreement.
-Such revealing is important to make sure that both of the parties know what they are getting into with the other party’s financial disclosure.
+In North Carolina, there should be no secrets between the parties, and each must divulge completely and honestly all the assets, liabilities, debts and any other types of financial consideration before entering into the prenuptial agreement.
+Such disclosures are important to make sure that both of the parties know what they are getting into with the other party’s financial status.
 Where all the information is not provided, such a provision would lead to the court declaring the agreement as conscionable and unenforceable.
-It is however compensatory that in some instances one party may agree in writing and in certain circumstances not ask for full disclosure of all material facts.
+It is however compensatory that in some instances one party may agree in writing and in certain circumstances not ask for full disclosure of all the material facts.

 Limitations on Child Support Provisions